software-architecture-guild/katas-2025/README.md

 While **Solution 1a** efficiently automates grading using **full-text search**, it is limited by keyword-based matching, which may overlook nuanced differences in student responses. **Solution 1b** addresses this by leveraging **LLMs and vector search** to improve **grading accuracy, feedback relevance, and adaptability over time**.

-Since short answers often express similar ideas in varied ways, relying on exact-word matches can lead to inconsistent grading.
+Since short answers often express similar ideas in varied ways, relying on exact word matches can lead to inconsistent grading.
 By using an **LLM for preprocessing**, responses are **standardized and semantically enriched**, ensuring that meaning—not just wording—is captured.
 A **vector database** further improves retrieval by **matching conceptually similar responses**, even when phrased differently.

 Beyond improving search, **Solution 1b enhances feedback quality**.
 Instead of simply reusing past feedback, an **LLM synthesizes suggestions**, adapting them to the specific nuances of each answer.
 This ensures that candidates receive **more precise, context-aware feedback**, rather than generic comments.